Meth testing is the best way to protect yourself from the very real threat of meth residue which can endanger the health of you and your family.

 Firstly, meth labs have a very specific smell.
 The ground will generally smell like ammonia, ether, cat pee or rotten eggs.

 If the windows are covered up, this can be a sign people are trying to hide something, such as a meth lab.

 Meth labs are generally very messy and unclean, so if your prospective home matches this description it might be best to watch out.

-Furthermore, if you live in an idea known to have a history of police involvement or low prices, it may be worth investigating whether or a meth lab was present.
+Furthermore, if you live in an area known to have a history of police involvement or low prices, it may be worth investigating whether a meth lab was present.

 Researching the area, as well as asking local police and neighbours can be helpful to know who previous occupants where.

 If you suspect that meth has been used or cooked in your potential purchase or rental property, you should seek to get meth testing done.

 Meth testing involves a non-invasive swab of the property’s inner wall and they send the swab away to get tested in a lab.